Understanding the Role of Palliative Care

 The Importance of Palliative Care Awareness and Education

-Raising palliative care awareness is crucial to improving healthcare outcomes.
+Raising awareness about palliative care is crucial to improving healthcare outcomes.
 Many patients, families, and even healthcare professionals are not fully aware of what palliative care entails and how it can benefit patients with serious illnesses.
 This lack of awareness often leads to late referrals to palliative care, resulting in missed opportunities for symptom management and improved quality of life.

 Conclusion: The Future of Palliative Care